Naptwen/linear-non-linear-optimization-analysis/version10/Readme.md

 BUG

+Bug when detect number or string the negative number be detected as string

 When I tried to seperate the code and heeader part VSCODE compiler linker shows link error arm64
 So too lazy to find and edit the linker just put all in the hpp file